gmnstr/DJ-BPM-Zone-Calculator/README.md

 Overview
 - Minimal, single‑file calculator that helps DJs find optimal tempo‑matching zones based on groove analysis.
 - This is a static equation, but will include audio analysis and fuzzy limits in a future release.
-This is a first proof of concept.
+Consider this a first proof of concept.
 - Everything is contained in `index.html` and styled via the Tailwind CDN.

 Features